weaveworks/ignite/docs/cli/ignite/ignite_rm.md

 ### Options

 ```
       --config string   Specify a path to a file with the API resources you want to pass
   -f, --force           Force this operation.
 Warning, use of this mode may have unintended consequences.
   -h, --help            help for rm
-      --id-prefix string   Prefix string for identifiers and names (default ignite)
 ```

 ### Options inherited from parent commands